nipy/nilabels/README.md

 LabelsManager is a set of tools to automatise simple manipulations and measurements of medical images and images segmentations in nifti format.

-Each tool provided can be
+Each tool provided can have as input
-* Accessed directly as nibabel objects, numpy arrays and other Python objects.
+* Nibabel instances, numpy arrays and others.
-* Accessed indirectly trough the facades as paths to the corresponding files.
+* Paths to the corresponding objects trough the facades called **agents**.

 ## Documentations